sierrathedog/demo/README.md

 That is the goal of this GitHub project, "Decoupled Modules" ("DeMo") - a framework that has a universal connecting mechanism for independently developed modules to connect and form functional easy-to-maintain applications.
 DeMo is also a repository of such modules which are open-sourced so people can take away and modify them to suit their needs.

 A central piece to this module-connecting mechanism/solution is a "universal data format" called [Recursive Delimited Array (RDA)](https://github.com/sierrathedog/rda).
 Unlike XML and JSON, RDA is schema-less and can store and transport arbitrarily complex data.
-Using RDA as the data exchange container means at the modules' interfacing point, the application framework does not impose a specific data structure and allows unrestricted data exchange between connected modules.
-Compared to the other component-based modular application framework, DeMo allows independently developed and interchangeable modules from different vendors to work together in an app, which means greater code sharing and reuse in app development.
+Using RDA as the data exchange container means at the modules' interfacing point, the DeMo framework does not impose a specific data structure and allows unrestricted data exchange between connected modules.
+Compared to the other component-based modular application framework, DeMo allows independently developed and interchangeable modules from different vendors to work together inside an app, which means greater code sharing and reuse in app development.